siliconflow/onediff/README_ENTERPRISE.md

 `--save_as_float` If save model with floating point weights.
 If set to true, the weight of quantized modules will be saved as floating point dtype, otherwise int dtype.

 `--cache_dir` Specifies the path to save the cache when quantizing.
 You can use the cache to re-quantize one model without re-computing

-`--format` Specifies the format of saved model.
-If set as "sd", the calibrate_info will be saved as sd_calibrate_info.txt which can be loaded by WebUI, and the model will be saved as a single safetensors named "quantized_model.safetensors" in the folder specified by `--quantized_model`

 Then you can use the offline quantized model in WebUI (remember to tick the **Model Quantization(int8) Speed Up** option).